-Use the extent geoprocessing control to set a geographic area of interest to be applied to a geoprocessing tool.
-This extent is defined as a rectangle with minimum and maximum X (longitude) and Y (latitude) coordinates.
-You can think about the coordinates that make this rectangle as left (minimum longitude), right (maximum longitude), top (maximum latitude), and bottom (minimum latitude).
-You can enter an extent equal to the left, bottom, right, and top coordinates of the rectangle, or get the extent from the active map, any map layers, or a geodataset on disk.
+Many geoprocessing tools allow you to specify a processing extent, in which only features or raster cells inside the extent rectangle will be processed.
+Processing extent can be used to define the geographic area of interest to be applied to a geoprocessing tool.
+The extent is defined as a rectangle with minimum and maximum x (longitude) and y (latitude) coordinates.
+You can also think about the coordinates that make this rectangle as left (minimum x), right (maximum x), top (maximum y), and bottom (minimum y).

 Set the extent

-You can enter coordinates into the extent coordinate boxes.
+You can enter coordinates into the extent left, bottom, right, and top coordinate boxes.